OGGM/oggm-standard-projections-csv-files/README.md

 If you use these data (either aggregated csv or the per-glacier netcdf files), please cite the dataset as following:

-- Cite ZENODO
+*Lilian Schuster, Patrick Schmitt, Anouk Vlug, & Fabien Maussion.
+(2023).
+OGGM/oggm-standard-projections-csv-files: v1.0 (v1.0).
+Zenodo. https://doi.org/10.5281/zenodo.8286065*
-- Cite OGGM (Maussion et al., 2019) and the specific OGGM version as specified in the [OGGM documentation](https://docs.oggm.org/en/stable/citing-oggm.html)

-In addition, we recommend to refer to the CMIP option that you are using (references are linked below).
+In addition, please cite OGGM ([Maussion et al., (2019))[https://doi.org/10.5194/gmd-12-909-2019] and the specific OGGM version as specified in the [OGGM documentation](https://docs.oggm.org/en/stable/citing-oggm.html)we recommend to refer to the CMIP option that you are using (references are linked below).

 ---